pimterry/git-confirm/README.md

 git config --add hooks.confirm.match "TODO"
 ```

-Note that all matches are case-sensitive by default.
+Matches are passed verbatim to your local `grep`, and are treated as regular expressions.
+Note that all matches are case-sensitive.

 You can repeatedly add patterns, and each of them will be matched in turn.
 To get, remove or totally
 clear your config, use the standard [Git Config](https://git-scm.com/docs/git-config) commands: